derekwlms/jinx-vue-pwa/README.md

 mobile [app](https://www.highroadtouring.com/check-out-ok-gos-new-free-game-app-say-the-same-thing/).

-The app is no longer available, so this is a "personal tech" replacement, and a chance to try some new tech (Vue.js PWAs).
+The app is no longer available, so this is a "personal tech" replacement, and a chance to try a Progressive Web App (PWA) with Vue.js.

 ---